11 Crowd-Pleasing Christmas Breakfast Ideas

 Baked Oatmeal With Cranberries and Almonds

-What could be more comforting than a baked oatmeal casserole?
+What could be more comforting than a baked oatmeal casserole on Christmas morning?
 All of the traditional oatmeal components, like oats, chopped toasted almonds, cranberries, and cinnamon get baked with melted butter, eggs, and maple syrup.
 The results are gooey in the middle and slightly crispy around the edges, a bit like a casserole-cookie hybrid.
 You can make this the day before, and might want to, because it bakes for about 45 minutes.
 Reheat it covered with foil before serving.
 It’s extra decadent drizzled with cream or milk... or even eggnog (sshh, we didn’t give you that idea).

 Tomato, Feta, and Dill Frittata

 For some people, breakfast means eggs.
 We get that.
 But there’s nothing more unappealing than a big helping of cold scrambled eggs.
 But fried eggs need to be cooked in batches.
 A frittata is the solution: this one serves 6 and it’s delicious warm or room temperature.
 You can even make it the day before and serve it cold, or cover it in foil and reheat it in the oven.
 This frittata is particularly satisfying because it has lots of salty crumbled feta, juicy cherry tomatoes, and just a bit of texture from thinly sliced scallions.
 Any ovenproof skillet will work for the recipe, but cast iron will make a great presentation.